NOAAM Board of Directors

 As manager of Supplier Diversity & Development, Rivers is responsible for the development and implementation of Entergy Corporation’s Supplier Diversity strategy.
 These responsibilities include identifying and prequalifying safe, competitive and competent Diverse and Local suppliers with an emphasis on suppliers located in AR, LA, MS and TX.
 He has extensive experience as an entrepreneur and as the former Project Director of the Louisiana Minority Business Opportunity Center, a program funded by the U.S Department of Commerce, Minority Business Development Agency.
 In addition to his role at Entergy Corporation, Rivers supports many diversity related organizations.
 He serves as a member of the Hispanic Chamber of Commerce of Louisiana, Board Chair for Southern Regions Minority Supplier Development Council, Board Chair for the Regional Loan Corporation and is the immediate past Chair for the Edison Electric Institute Business Diversity task force.
 Rivers and his wife of 31 years live in New Orleans, LA and have three sons ages 26, 24 and 20.

-Kevin Dolliole
+Kevin C. Dolliole

 BOARD MEMBER